Mexican Train Score App Icon

 Add players and get the game started in seconds.

-Mexican Train App – Entering Scores
+Mexican Train – Entering Scores

 Quickly enter scores for each player.